 Five electives at the 300 level or higher, three of which must include a laboratory (3 credit, double-numbered laboratory courses do not satisfy the lab requirement.
+Biology majors may count ENSP 403, ENSP 407 and ENSP 411 as 3-credit biology electives toward the major.
 Not included among the elective courses are BIOL 335; BIOL 375; BIOL 399; and BIOL 499).